NEW Will the residence halls be open for winter term?

 When a student in a residence hall tests positive for COVID-19, Lane County Public Health and University Health Services work as a team to investigation into to investigate and manage each case, which includes communication with individuals identified as close contacts.
 A close contact is someone who spent at least 15 minutes within six feet of the person positive for COVID-19.

 The University Health Services Corona Corps Care Team will connect with close contacts for further instructions on quarantine requirements.
 University Health Services and Lane County Public Health also oversee necessary communications.
 In most instances, residents of an entire residence hall floor or community would not be notified due to privacy laws.

 I have concerns about living in the residence halls due to COVID-19.
 What should I do?

-Testing residence hall students at move-in
+Testing residence hall students

 How accurate are the tests?